Plohn Hall Library, Authors, and Artists

 Also see the '66 Stories page for shorter, unpublished '66 works.

 March 19, 2021.
-Jim Dashow's planetarium opera, Archimedes (PAW 2007 article), will soon be available for streaming in binaural surround sound.
-Here is an announcement for a triple CD from Amazon, and NeumaRecords has extended program notes and the libretto and will have the streaming version in the future.
+Jim Dashow's planetarium opera, Archimedes (PAW 2007 article), is now available (as of 4/10/2022) for streaming with the libretto visible on the screen (the video animations were too complicated to include).
+See the NeumaRecords listing.
+Here is an announcement for a triple CD from Amazon, and NeumaRecords has extended program notes, the libretto, reviews, and the streaming audio.
 From an Amazon editorial review: "From Mantua and Bayreuth to warehouses and wilderness, opera composers have often created dramas for particular kinds of spaces.
 Now add planetariums to the list.
 That hemispherical stage of scientific wonderment is the perfect venue for James Dashow’s monumental opera, Archimedes."

 February 22, 2021.
 Shall We Gather at the River?, is a Poetry Foundation tribute to our late classmate Lewis MacAdams.
 "Lewis MacAdams was one of California’s great conservationists.
 But his book-long epic poem, The River, may be his most enduring legacy."